 The per capita income in Shelton in 2018 was $49,200, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $196,800 for a family of four.

 Shelton is a somewhat ethnically-diverse city.
 The people who call Shelton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shelton residents report their race to be White, followed by Asian.
-Important ancestries of people in Shelton include Irish, Polish, English, and German.
+Important ancestries of people in Shelton include Irish, Polish, German, and English.

 The most common language spoken in Shelton is English.
 Other important languages spoken here include Spanish and Portuguese.